c4programmers/examples/README.md

 # examples
-Here you can find code examples from the book "Programming in C for Beginners"
+Here you can find code examples from the book "The C Programming Language"